PrincetonUniversity/AutoSVA/README.md

 Once the FT is generated, you can run the FT on SBY like this:

     ./run.sh <DUT_NAME>

 ## Troubleshooting

 SVA files at the Formal Testbench (FT) are auto-generated every time you execute autosva_py on a DUT_NAME, but manual commands can be added manually to ft_<DUT_NAME>/FPV.sby, for example, to solve the next cases:

-A) When SBY is elaborating the project, if it complains about any RTL submodule or include not being found, add its path manually (more info at https://symbiyosys.readthedocs.io/en/latest/)
+A. When SBY is elaborating the project, if it complains about any RTL submodule or include not being found, add its path manually (more info at https://symbiyosys.readthedocs.io/en/latest/)

-B) Alternatively, you can add blackbox <submodule> for those submodule if you want to blackbox them
+B. Alternatively, you can add blackbox <submodule> for those submodule if you want to blackbox them

-C) If the RTL needs some defines to be set, do so also by appending "read -define <NAME>=1" after "read -verific"
+C. If the RTL needs some defines to be set, do so also by appending "read -define <NAME>=1" after "read -verific"

 ## Reproduce Results at Ariane

 ### Requirements

+1. Python version 2 or superior
+2. A formal tool backend (two tools options are currently supported, you **only need one**)
-SBY with Verific frontend, e.g. provided by yosyshq.com (to run with -tool sby backend) JasperGold version 2015.12 or superior (to run with -tool jasper backend) Python version 2 or superior
+    * SymbiYosys (SBY) with Verific, e.g. provided by Tabby CAD at www.yosyshq.com (to **run with -tool sby**)
+    * JasperGold version >= 2015.12 (to **run with -tool jg**)

 ### Commands